A Summer on the Buses

 Second half in 247 on route 68 again, the 19:55 Kursaal to Shoeburyness East Beach, the 20:15 to Leigh Thames Drive, the 20:58 to Shoeburyness East Beach, the 21:45 to Leigh Thames Drive, the 22:28 to Shoeburyness Cambridge Hotel due there at 23:07 and dead to the garage.

 On one of the trips to Shoeburyness as we headed past Thorpe Bay Corner had a car behind flashing their lights and trying to attract my attention as I stood on the rear platform.
-Realised they had spotted the long blonde hair of the two passengers in the rear seat upstairs, not sure what they expected me to do but tried and failed to tell them it was actually a mother and daughter so they were wasting their time!
+Realised they had spotted the long blonde hair of the two passengers in the rear seat upstairs, not sure what they expected me to do but tried and failed to tell them it was actually a mother and daughter.

 Not too busy, issued 400 tickets and took £16 but no full loads.
 Gave Jim a lift home, away before official duty finish time of 23:34.